luski/bookmarks-manager/config/README.md

 3. ✓ Initialize the database
 4. ✓ Build the project
 5. ✓ Process template and install `bookmarks.lua` to Elephant menus directory
-6. ✓ Automatically configure Walker (modifies your config.toml)
+6. ✓ Automatically configure Walker (makes minimal changes only)
 7. ✓ Restart Elephant to load the menu

-**This is fully automatic and requires no manual configuration!**
+**This is fully automatic and only adds what's needed for bookmarks!**

+#### What Gets Modified in Walker Config

+The script makes **minimal, surgical changes** to your Walker configuration:

+1. **Adds to default providers:** Only adds `"menus:bookmarks"` to your existing `default = [...]` array
+2. **Adds prefix:** Appends the `!` prefix configuration for exclusive bookmark search
+3. **Preserves everything else:** All your other Walker settings remain unchanged
+4. **Creates backup:** Your original config is backed up before any changes

+If you don't have a Walker config, it creates a minimal one with just bookmarks.

 ### Manual Setup